randyJoke/JinHaoSDK-iOSDemo/JinHaoAccessory.md

   - `requests`: An array of `JinHaoRequest` objects to be sent to the accessory.
   - `complete`: A closure callback that is called once all requests have been processed.

 - **Description**: Sends multiple requests to the JinHao accessory.
-The provided callback is invoked when all requests are completed.
+The provided callback is invoked when all requests are completed.****

 ### `readBattery()`

 - **Parameters**: None
-- **Description**: Requests the current battery level of the JinHao accessory, triggering the `didUpdateBattery(_:)` method in the `JinHaoBatServiceDelegate`.
+- **Description**: Requests the current battery level of the JinHao accessory, triggering the `batteryDidChanged(_ accessory: JinHaoAccessory, bat: Int)` method in the `JinHaoAccessoryDelegate`.